XXY (film): Reception

 The film received generally favorable reviews from critics.
 The film-critics aggregate Rotten Tomatoes reported 82% of critics gave the film a positive review based on 44 reviews, with an average score of 6.8/10.
 The critical consensus is: "This sharp directorial debut by Lucia Puenzo treats the challenging subject of intersex with intelligence and sensitivity."
 Metacritic, which assigns a standardized score out of 100, rated the film 67 based on 15 reviews, indicating "generally favorable reviews".
 Roger Ebert gave the film 3.5 stars of out 4.

 Ines Efron also received much critical acclaim for her performance in this film.
 Efron won the award for Best Actress at the Cartagena Film Festival as well as three other awards.
 She is also cited by Internet portal Ciudad.com.ar as "one of the most interesting arising actresses of Buenos Aires."
 She has been praised for depicting the character of Alex as a balanced combination of male and female, without leaning too far towards one or the other.

+Many critics have applauded the film's sensitive and realistic approach to intersexuality. explained that the film avoids all type of sensationalism and focuses more on the emotional side and experiences of each of the characters.
+Critics from also mentioned how the film goes into themes like adolescence, identity, and personal autonomy without relying on dramatic exaggeration.
+Overall, the film was recognized for its ability to call out for reflection on these social issues.

+Themes

+The film XXY dives deep into central themes such as intersex identity, gender norms, and bodily autonomy.
+XXY avoids sensationalism and presents the main character's experience sensitively.

+Many critics have talked about how the film focuses on the process of identity formation during adolescence.
+Not only that, but it shows the social and personal conflicts faced by intersex individuals.
+Apart from that, the films challenges social and medical expectations about gender, in terms of surgical interventions.

+The film is known for promoting empathy toward intersex people by focusing on their human experiences and not medicalizing or objectifying their bodies.
+XXY shows the impact social pressure can have on influencing one's personal development.